Christian Ziegler (politician): Allegations of sexual assault

 Sarasota police initiated an investigation into Christian Ziegler following an accusation of rape and sexual assault made against him in October 2023 by a woman who took part in a threesome a year prior with both Christian and his wife Bridget.
 When questioned, Bridget Ziegler admitted to being involved in the threesome sexual relationship including her husband and the woman as noted in the police report.
-In the report, the woman filing the complaint said that the Zieglers asked to have a threesome that day and plans were being made, but it got too late for Bridget to attend and because her interest in participation with Bridget was her main motivation, the complainant had cancelled the plan.
-Christian showed up alone, nonetheless, and that encounter resulted in the sexual assault complaint.

 The 911 tape that led to the investigation was released, with the 911 caller reporting that she wanted a wellness check on the victim who she described as a friend.
 The 911 caller stated that she was worried about the victim who had said she was raped and was afraid to leave the house and stated that she could not go on.

 According to a police report, Christian Ziegler admitted taking part in the sex act, as well as recording it secretly, which would be prosecutable if the alleged victim had not consented to such filming.
 Ziegler claimed to be innocent of the charge of assault and declared the report as an "attack" against him, and said that he was the victim being targeted.
 In a subsequent telephone call, it was revealed he had tried to apologize to the woman filing the rape claim, offered her money to resolve the issue, and reassured her that Bridget would be joining them for any subsequent ménage à trois.
 By January 8, 2024, the investigation had been expanded to include the retrieved video recording, as video voyeurism.

 On March 6, 2024, the state attorney's office in Sarasota announced it would not pursue criminal charges against Ziegler due to insufficient evidence.